 E-bike riders, as all bike riders, are passionate advocates for growing the sport.
 There are still many myths to dispel and facts to drive home about e-bikes.
-Whether you’re trying to learn more about e-bikes and where they’re allowed, or advocate for better policies, we can help.
-Check out our other pages for specific information, but here’s a list of general information resources.
+Whether you’re trying to learn more about e-bikes and where they’re allowed, or advocate for better policies, we can help with these resources.

 Stories and Expert Accounts

 - Helpful stories on our e-bike blog